WildCap: Facial Albedo Capture in the Wild via Hybrid Inverse Rendering: Introduction

 In this paper, we aim to fill the quality gap between in-the-wild methods and the methods under controllable lighting.
-We propose WildCap, a novel approach that reconstructs high-quality facial reflectance maps from multi-view images captured in the wild by a smartphone.
+We propose WildCap, a novel approach that reconstructs a high-quality facial diffuse albedo map from multi-view images captured in the wild by a smartphone.
 To this end, a hybrid inverse rendering approach is proposed to combine the model-based and data-driven methods.
 Specifically, we first apply a data-driven method, \emph{i.e.}, SwitchLight~\cite{kim2024switchlight}, to predict the diffuse albedo image for each input view.
-Then, we treat these predicted diffuse albedo images as real images (but captured under less challenging lighting\footnote{The diffuse albedo image of the face is roughly the same as the face image captured in a uniform white lighting~\cite{wang2020single,ma2007rapid}.
-Another option is to relight the raw image in uniform white lighting, which leads to similar results as our choice.}), and optimize the lighting and reflectance maps via differentiable rendering to match them.
+As data-driven predictions are \emph{not perfect} (\emph{e.g.}, they might bake some lighting effects such as shadow), we then treat these predicted diffuse albedo images as real images (but captured under less challenging lighting), and factor them into the lighting and \emph{clean} diffuse albedo map via differentiable rendering.
 This way, the model-based optimization becomes more stable, as the data-driven method has already converted potentially complex in-the-wild lighting conditions into simpler and more constrained ones.

 Although conceptually simple, achieving this is not easy.
 Unlike the original captured images, the predicted diffuse albedo images are generated by a neural network, \emph{i.e.}, SwitchLight~\cite{kim2024switchlight}, rather than physical light sources in the real world.
 Thus, conventional physics-based lighting models cannot explain the non-physical baking artifacts on these predicted diffuse albedo images as lighting effects.
 To address this, we propose the texel grid lighting model, a novel non-physical but more expressive lighting representation.
 Specifically, we model lighting as a 2D grid with Spherical Harmonics (SH)~\cite{ramamoorthi2001efficient} in the UV space, which compactly represent global variant and local smooth lighting.
 For each UV texel, we query its SH parameters from this grid via bilinear interpolation.
 This way, different facial regions are modeled with different SH lighting.
 In turn, we gain sufficient expressive capacity to model these non-physical effects and further clean up baking artifacts in the predicted diffuse albedo images.